- This event has passed.

 As background, learner variability has grown tremendously over the past 30 to 40 years.
 However, our education system has been slow to support millions of students who are bright, capable, and eager to learn, but are held back by traditional pathways designed for the mythical “average.”
 To meet this challenge, Digital Promise Global has developed the Learner Positioning SystemsTM (LPS) project.
 Steeped in learning science research, LPS helps educators and product developers understand how learners vary and provides instructional and product design strategies to support the full diversity of learners.

 This session will be of interest to PreK through elementary teachers and administrators, instructional technology coordinators, curriculum coordinators, and edtech developers and entrepreneurs.
-There will be time to get your questions answered after the presentation.

 About the Presenters

 Mary Helen Immordino-Yang, EdD, is Professor of Education, Psychology and Neuroscience at the University of Southern California.
 She studies the psychological and neurobiological bases of social emotion, self-awareness and culture and their implications for learning, development and schools.
 A former urban public junior high school science teacher, she earned her doctorate at Harvard University.
 Dr. Immordino-Yang was elected 2016-2018 president of the International Mind, Brain and Education Society by the society’s membership (www.IMBES.org).
 She is serving as a distinguished scientist on the Aspen Institute’s National Commission on Social, Emotional and Academic Development.
 She is the author of Emotions,Learning and the Brain: Exploring the Educational Implications of Affective Neuroscience.